-Income Change RRHA Action a.
-Decrease in income for any reason, except for decrease RRHA will process an interim reduction in rent if the income decrease can be verified to last more that is subject to Imputed Welfare Income rules. than 30 days. b.
+Inc come Change RRHA Action a.
+Decrease in income for any reason, except for decrease that is subject to Imputed RRHA will process an interim reduction in rent if the income decrease can be verified to last more than 30 days. b.
+Welfare Income rules.
 Increase in income following RRHA granting of interim rent decrease.
-RRHA will process an interim rent increase for income increases that are due to a new source of income or resumption of income that followed the interim rent reduction. c.
-Increase in earned income from the employment of a current household member to which the Earned Income Disallowance has not been applied RRHA will either defer the increase to the next regular reexamination or, if the individual is eligible for an earned income disallowance, grant the disallowance. d.
+RRHA will process an interim rent increase for income increases that are due to a new source of income or resumption of income that followed the interim rent reduction.
+C. Increase in earned income prior to 01/01/204 from the employment of a current household member to which the Earned Income Disallowance has not been applied RRHA will either defer the increase to the next regular reexamination or, if the individual is eligible for an earned income disallowance, grant the disallowance. d.
 Increase in unearned income (e.g., COLA adjustment for social security).
 RRHA will defer the rent increase to the next regular reexamination e.
 Increase in income because a person with income (from any source) joins the household.
 RRHA will process an interim reexamination and rent increase f.
 Increase in monetary or non- monetary income after Resident claimed zero income RRHA will process an interim reexamination and rent increase. g.
 Increase in income of an FSS participant RRHA will process an interim rent increase.